Proceedings Supplementary in Florida

 Impleading Third Parties

 For claims brought under Florida’s fraudulent transfer statute (Chapter 726), the creditor must file a supplemental complaint and serve it under the Rules of Civil Procedure.
 The clerk dockets the supplemental complaint under the same case number and assigns it to the same judge.
-This means the creditor avoids the expense and delay of initiating a separate action, and the debtor faces the same judge who already entered the original judgment.
+The creditor avoids the expense and delay of initiating a separate action, and the debtor faces the same judge who already entered the original judgment.

 The practical effect is that asset transfers to family members, friends, or entities the debtor controls are all reachable within the original case.
 A debtor who transfers property to a spouse, child, or closely held LLC and assumes the creditor must file a separate lawsuit to challenge the transfer is mistaken.